 - Most often used right before, and right after, work hours

-- Tuesday and Thursday receive most social media traffic from business people
+- Tuesday and Thursday receive the most social media traffic from business people

 - Posts during work hours receive less traffic

-- Best times to post are 7 am-8:30 pm, and 5 pm-6 pm, and worst times are Monday and Friday from 9am-5pm
+- The best times to post are 7 am-8:30 pm, and 5 pm-6 pm, and the worst times are Monday and Friday from 9 am-5 pm

 I come from the recruiting field so I spent years building up my LinkedIn connections and yes, it’s a tool for hiring, but if you get into the weeds and really understand it, you will find (as I have) that:

 - There are groups to find your audience that are very specifically sliced and diced.
 They are also easy to join